Why Harris wants to unmute Trump | KRDO

 Kamala Harris’ most stinging line in an otherwise unmemorable debate with then-Vice President Mike Pence in 2020 perfectly explains the latest twist in her showdown with Donald Trump.

-It’s obvious that the Harris campaign hopes to give Trump the chance to sabotage himself with an insulting interruption or his overbearing personality.
+It was clear that the Harris campaign hoped to give Trump the chance to sabotage himself with an insulting interruption or his overbearing personality.

-Trump’s camp is pushing back, although the ex-president on Monday undermined the position of his own team, saying he’d be quite happy to lose the mute button.
+Trump’s camp pushed back, although the ex-president on Monday suggested he’d be quite happy to lose the mute button.
+And on Tuesday afternoon, Trump said on social media that he’d reached an agreement with the Democrats to implement the original rules of the debate agreed upon with Biden before he pulled out of the race.
+That means silenced mics and no studio audience, according to a personal familiar with the matter.
+CNN has contacted the Harris campaign for comment.

 The spat underscores the huge potential importance of the confrontation in defining the narrative for the rest of the campaign, following the most consequential presidential debate ever – on CNN in late June – that knocked Biden out of the race.